manimino/criu-rogue/README.md

 # Rogue save states using CRIU

+You know [Rogue](img/rogue.png).
+It's what roguelikes are made of.

+But you haven't beaten it.
+Why is that?

 Rogue is a difficult, random game.
 And if you die, that's it, game over.

 You can't save your game in Rogue, so your hours are just lost.†